Contracts

 UIF Contracts

-UIF (Unified Interface Format) contracts are machine-readable descriptions of your React/TypeScript components that capture their structure, behavior, and API.
+UIF (Unified Interface Format) contracts are machine-readable descriptions of your React/Vue/TypeScript components that capture their structure, behavior, and API.
 LogicStamp extracts these contracts from your codebase to enable semantic change detection, AI context generation, and contract verification.

 What is a UIF Contract?